 Like Gonorrhoea, you can also get a Chlamydia infection in your rectum, also through unprotected anal sex and sharing sex toys.

-A Chlamydia infection in the rectum can result in similar symptoms of proctitis, including inflammation and pain around the rectum, painful bowel movements, and unusual discharge from the anus.
+A Chlamydia infection in the rectum can result in similar symptoms of proctitis, including inflammation and pain around the rectum, painful bowel movements, and unusual discharge from the anus (mucous and blood staining).

-Like with Gonorrhoea, Chlamydia will be unlikely to cause watery stools.
+Like with Gonorrhoea, Chlamydia can cause watery stools.
 However, it will cause the same irritation and urgent need to defecate.

 Herpes

-Like with the above examples, getting an anal Herpes infection in your rectum can result in diarrhoea in some circumstances.
+Like with the above examples, getting an anal Herpes infection in your rectum can result in diarrhoea in people with severe inflammatory bowel disease (like Crohn’s disease or ulcerative colitis).

 HSV colitis is a rare but severe complication of inflammatory bowel syndrome (IBS).
 Immunosuppressant drugs are often used to treat IBS, and the reduced immune function can leave certain patients at risk for developing opportunistic infections.